loda-lang/loda-programs/programs/README.md

 * [A225001](oeis/A225001.asm): Duplicate of A047203.
 * [A225002](oeis/A225002.asm): Duplicate of A047290.
 * [A225539](oeis/A225539.asm): Numbers n where 2^n and n have the same digital root.
+* [A225553](oeis/A225553.asm): Longest checkmate in king and amazon versus king endgame on an n X n chessboard.
 * [A225875](oeis/A225875.asm): We write the 1 + 4*k numbers once and twice the others.
 * [A226233](oeis/A226233.asm): Ten copies of each positive integer.
 * [A226264](oeis/A226264.asm): Number of additive Z_2 Z_8 codes of a certain type (see Siap-Aydogdu for precise definition).